-This would have merged Visigothic Sweden with Norway (and thus virtually all of Scandinavia could have "officially" received Christianity, if Olaf had his way), but the matrimonial deal failed, with sparks (!):
+This would have merged Visigothic Sweden with Norway (and thus virtually all of Scandinavia could have "officially" received Christianity, if Olaf got his way about things), but the matrimonial deal failed, with sparks (!):

 Queen Sigrith of Sweden, who was called "the Haughty" [due to her killing unwanted suitors], resided on her estates.
 That winter [A.D.
 997] messengers went between King Olaf and Queen Sigrith, and through them King Olaf asked for the hand of Queen Sigrith.
-She received his suit [i.e., proposal] favorably, and the betrothal was definitely agreed on.
-Hereupon King Olaf sent Queen Sigrith the large gold [arm] ring which he had taken from the [pagan] temple gate at Hlathir.
+She received his suit [i.e., proposal] favorably, and the betrothal was definitely agreed on. hereupon King Olaf sent Queen Sigrith the large gold [arm] ring which he had taken from the [pagan] temple gate at Hlathir.
 It was considered a splendid possession.
+10 concluded that King Olaf "would defraud her in more things than that".
+In spring they met to discuss their upcoming marriage.
+At first, things went well between them.